 Green does not mean free from SARS-CoV-2 infection

 The "green" cleared status badge does NOT mean that a student is free from SARS-CoV-2 infection.
-It means that they are completing their Daily Health Screening, testing twice weekly, and that no infection was detected from their most recent testing.
-Continued infection prevention measures such as wearing a face covering, maintaining at least 6 feet of physical distance, and practicing good hand hygiene are still extremely important!
-Please continue to abide by the Community Agreement.
+It means that they are completing their Daily Health Screening and testing (if unvaccinated), and that no infection was detected from their most recent testing.
+Continued infection prevention measures, especially for the unvaccinated, such as wearing a face covering, maintaining at least 6 feet of physical distance, and practicing good hand hygiene are still extremely important!

 Accessing Your Badge